 4. Offline Mode

 If you want your app to work without network connectivity, it must have cache algorithms in place.
-This functionality provides outstanding user experience, but at a cost.
+This functionality provides an outstanding user experience, but at a price.
 Things get even more complicated if you decide to sync the app data across many devices.